-'''

-SELECT cl1 AS col1, cl2 AS col2, cl3 FROM tl FOR UPDATE of cl1,cl3
+SELECT cl1 AS col1, cl2 AS col2, cl3 FROM t1 FOR UPDATE of cl1,cl3 new-table-Name

-'''

 In this example, the correlation-Name coll FOR cll is not permitted because cll is listed in the FOR UPDATE list of columns.
-You can use the correlation-Name FOR cll because it is not in the FOR UPDATE list.
+You can use the correlation-Name FOR cl2 because it is not in the FOR UPDATE list.

-'''

--- C is a correlation-Name
+-- C is a correlation-Name SELECT C.NAME FROM SAMP.STAFF C

-SELECT C.NAME

-FROM SAMP.STAFF C

-'''